Yuyuan Garden station

-Yuyuan Garden (豫园 (豫園, Yùyuán)) is a station on Line 10 and Line 14 of the Shanghai Metro.
-It is located near the Yu Garden in Huangpu District, Shanghai.
-The station entered operation on 10 April 2010.
+Yuyuan Garden (豫园 (豫園, Yùyuán)) is an interchange station on Line 10 and Line 14 of the Shanghai Metro.
+It is located near its namesake, the Yu Garden in Huangpu District, Shanghai.
+The station entered operation on April 10, 2010.

-This station became an interchange station between Line 10 and Line 14 on 30 December 2021.
+After the completion and opening of Line 14 on December 30, 2021, this station became an interchange station between its two lines.

+The excavation depth of the station is 36 meters, which made it the deepest metro station in Shanghai when the station opened.
+The current deepest station in Shanghai is the 44-meter deep Jinghong Road Station of the Airport Link Line.